The most likely common cause: Generalized likelihood

 Eq.~(\ref{cccp}) defines a mixture model with $\C$ being the hidden (latent) variable, and $\A\B$ being the observed part of the mixture.
 This is a non-identifiable mixture model, since for a given $p(a,b)$, (\ref{cccp}) does not determine the unknown parameters $p(a,c)$ and $p(b|c)$ of the mixture model uniquely, e.g. just count independent variables in (\ref{cccp}) \footnote{Denote by $|\A|$ the number of values (realizations) of $\A$.
 Write (\ref{cccp}) as (\ref{bvana}) and note that $|\C|(|\B|-1)$ free parameters come from the second condition in (\ref{bvana}), while $|\A|(|\C|-|\B|)$ come from the first condition in (\ref{bvana}).
 Altogether we have $|\C|(|\B|-1)+|\A|(|\C|-|\B|)$ free parameters.
 Even for the minimal case $|\A|=|\B|=|\C|=2$ this amounts to $2$ free parameters.}.
-Hence, the mixture model provided by (\ref{cccp}) is observationally non-identifiable \cite{armen2020}.
+Hence, the mixture model provided by (\ref{cccp}) is observationally non-identifiable.
 Nonetheless, the maximum likelihood principle can be generalized even for such mixture models \cite{armen2020}.
 For clarity, let us start with the mixture model $p_\theta(a,b,c)$, where $(a,b)$ are observed, $c$ is hidden, and $\theta$ is an unknown parameter.
-Define for this model the following generalized likelihood (GL) function \cite{armen2020}: \be L_\beta(\theta)= \frac{1}{\beta} \sum_{a,b} p(a,b)\ln \sum_c p^\beta_\theta (a,b,c), \ee where $0<\beta<1$ is a hyperparameter.
-Eq.~(\ref{beta0}) assumes a long sample of identical and independent values of $\A\B$ so that the mean of $\frac{1}{\beta}\ln \sum_c p^\beta (a,b,c)$ calculated on this sample leads to (\ref{beta0}); see Appendix \ref{obs_non}.
-It is seen that $L_1(\theta)$ is the marginal likelihood of the mixture model, but once we assume that the model is observationally non-identifiable, maximizing $L_1(\theta)$ over $\theta$ is useless, because by assumption it has many maxima over $\theta$.
-Now maximizing $L_{\beta<1}(\theta)$ lifts this degeneracy even for $\beta\lesssim 1$, where one reason of taking $\beta\lesssim 1$ is that $L_{\beta\lesssim 1}(\theta)$ is close to $L_{1}(\theta)$.
-We emphasize that ${\rm argmax}[L_{\beta<1}]$ is generically a discontinuous function of $\beta$: its value for $\beta\to 1$ differs from ${\rm argmax}[L_{\beta=1}]$, because the maxima of $L_1$ are degenerate.
-There are also fundamental reasons for employing $L_{\beta<1}(\theta)$: it inherits several general features of the usual likelihood, and can be formally related to well known free energy in statistical physics \cite{armen2020}.
+Define for this model the following generalized likelihood (GL) function: \be L_\beta(\theta)= \frac{1}{\beta} \sum_{a,b} p(a,b)\ln \sum_c p^\beta_\theta (a,b,c), \ee where $0<\beta<1$ is a hyperparameter.
+Eq.~(\ref{beta0}) assumes a long sample of identical and independent values of $\A\B$ so that the mean of $\frac{1}{\beta}\ln \sum_c p^\beta_\theta (a,b,c)$ calculated on this sample leads to (\ref{beta0}); see Appendix \ref{obs_non}.
+It is seen that $L_1(\theta)$ is the marginal likelihood of the mixture model, but once we assume that the model is observationally non-identifiable, maximizing $L_1(\theta)$ over $\theta$ is useless because by assumption it has many maxima over $\theta$.
+As seen below, in the common cause case we encounter the extreme case of this degeneracy, where $L_1(\theta)$ does not depend on $\theta$ at all.